Robin Bailey

 William Henry Mettam "Robin" Bailey (5 October 1919 – 14 January 1999) was an English actor.
 He was born in Hucknall, Nottinghamshire.

 Often cast in upper class and tradition-bound roles such as Mr Justice Graves in Thames Television's Rumpole of the Bailey, Bailey is also known for his portrayal of Uncle Mort in I Didn't Know You Cared, the BBC's adaptation of Peter Tinniswood's stories about an extended Yorkshire family.
 The television series ran from 1975 to 1979.
-Bailey continued to play Uncle Mort in a series of radio programmes.
 Bailey also collaborated with Tinniswood on the television and radio series Tales from a Long Room, playing the Brigadier, an eccentric cricket-lover with a fund of extraordinary tales about the game and its players.

 Early life and education

 Bailey was born at Hucknall, Nottinghamshire, the son of china and glass merchant George Henry Bailey and Thirza Ann (née Mettam).
 He was educated at the Henry Mellish Grammar School, Nottingham.